simonjacobs212/subscription-tracker/README.md

 * Monthly spending report assumes that all current subscriptions will be maintained for at least 30 days
 * Yearly spending report assumes that all current subscriptions will be maintained for 365 days
 * Cost by category will present your will a breakdown of how much the user spends <strong>per day</strong> on each of the categories that their services belong to.
 Use this to look for areas in which you many be overspending.
-* Duplicate Subscriptions report will highlight services for which you have multiple current subscriptions and the amount of money that could be saved by eliminating all but one.

 #### 1.3.3 Reminders
 ##### 1.3.3.1 Change Days Notice